Advanced Meters – FAQ

 - Expanded customer options including pre-paid services.

-Why is my meter being replaced?
+Why was my meter being replaced?

-PWC is exchanging existing meters for new meters to continue to provide customers with reasonable rates and better service – like more reliable delivery of energy, better power-outage detection, more responsive problem resolution and remote meter reading.
+PWC is exchanging existing meters for advanced meters to continue to provide customers with reasonable rates and better service - like more reliable delivery of energy, better power-outage detection, more responsive problem resolution and remote meter reading.

 What are the benefits of Advanced Meters?